KevanMacGee/glance-board/README.md

 1. Open [Google Calendar Settings](https://calendar.google.com)
 2. Select your calendar → *Integrate calendar*
-3. Copy the *Secret address in iCal format*
+3. Copy the *Secret address in iCal format* .
+That is the link that goes above.

 ### Running